We have heavy American involvement and the hope is that if that keeps up, then phase two will come and phase three will come.

 Fair enough.

-You know, so far the hospitals that they were sent to indicates that they are somewhat, you know, relatively given the situation, healthy.
+You know, so far the hospitals that they worked into indicates that they are someone, you know, relatively, given the situation, healthy.

 They are able to walk.